Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 ## SaaS

-For SaaS customers, the Contrast System Administrator will configure LDAP authentication; however, Organization Administrators may be granted the ability to override these settings.
-In this case, the override will only allow an organization to switch to using Single Sign-On in place of LDAP.
+For SaaS customers, the Contrast System Administrator will configure authentication; however, Organization Administrators may be granted the ability to override these settings.
+In this case, the override will only allow an organization to switch to using Single Sign-On.

 ### Notes About Switching to SSO